openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_structs.md

 Exceptions:

-- [FSException](fs_package_exceptions.md#class-fsexception) - Thrown if an error occurs in the underlying system interface during the operation.
+- [FSException](fs_package_exceptions.md#class-fsexception) - Thrown if an error occurs in the underlying interface during the operation.

 ### prop lastAccessTime